vipular/vipular.github.io/stuff/2205_music.md

 be taught.
-This course will also emphasise on teaching participants how to control their breathing, maintain proper posture, and pronounce words correctly.
+This course will also emphasise on teaching participants how to control their breathing, maintain proper posture, and learning the correct intonation of svaras with the help of voice education.
 All of these factors contribute significantly to the development of a good vocalist
 <br>